 (7)(a) … the use or threatened use of physical interference or force or a knowing failure to comply with a lawful command.

-For instance, if a police officer ordered you to roll down your window in a traffic stop and you ignored them, that would potentially be obstructing the offer.
+For instance, if a police officer ordered you to roll down your window in a traffic stop and you ignored them, that would potentially be obstructing the officer.
 That act itself just took what could’ve been a simple mistake to a class C felony.

+So what is the penalty for assaulting a police officer?
 An individual who assaults, batters, wounds, resists, obstructs, opposes, or endangers a person who the individual knows or has reason to know is performing his or her duties is guilty of a felony punishable:

 Slight physical contact falls under this charge.
 Furthermore, it could mean shoving or even poking an officer.
 However, the penalties severely increase if injury is inflicted.
 If a person causes bodily injury requiring medical attention/care to an officer, that person is guilty of a felony punishable: